graphidev/WOK/README.md

 # Web Operational Kit

-## About the nor huge neither micro framework
+## About the humble nor huge neither micro framework

 **WOK** is a framework build for developers who need some tools without having a factory.
-It is not made for huge projects such as web apps.
-But it contains enought tools to build a CMS in a few days.
+It is made for quick projets that could be iterative afterwards.

-The main idea of this framework is to give a base structure (MVC) and some essential tools (such as UTF8 revisited functions, compatibility helpers, ...).
+The main idea of this framework is to give an architecture  (MVC) and some essential tools (such as UTF8 revisited functions, compatibility helpers, ...).
 You will not find hundreds of configuration files but just one (and maybe an options file too, but that's all !).

 As it's nickname is associated to : WOK is made for cooking, development cooking !